Kubernetes monitoring

 Monitor a K8s cluster

-To monitor a K8s cluster that uses a Prometheus service, install a SWO K8s Collector on your cluster.
-The collector connects to the Prometheus service to gather metrics, event, and logs and send them to SolarWinds Observability.
+To monitor a K8s cluster, install a SWO K8s Collector on your cluster.
+The collector gathers Prometheus-compatible metrics, events, and logs and sends them to SolarWinds Observability.
 For detailed instructions, see Add a Kubernetes cluster; for advanced configuration options, see values.yaml in the SWO K8s Collector GitHub repository.

 The SWO K8s Collector uses an industry standard Helm package manager.
 Helm allows for easier deployments, upgrades, and changes to the collector in your K8s cluster.
 To see the latest enhancements and avoid an incomplete view of the data in your dashboards, keep your configurations up-to-date with the latest version of the SWO K8s Collector.
 See Upgrade Kubernetes monitoring whenever updates are available.